bodo-ai/PyDough/pydough/pydough_operators/expression_operators/README.md

 - `ROUND`: rounds the first argument to a number of digits equal to the second argument.
 - `POWER`: exponentiates the first argument to the power of second argument.
 - `SQRT`: returns the square root of the input.
+- `SIGN`: returns the sign of the input.
+It returns 1 if the input is positive, -1 if the input is negative, and 0 if the input is zero.

 #### Aggregation Functions